lyrahgames/buddy-memory-allocator/README.md

 ## Installation
-The standard installation process will only install the header-only library.
+The standard installation process will only install the header-only library with some additional description, library, and package files.
-If you are interested in installing examples, benchmarks, or tests, you have to run their installation commands manually.

     bpkg -d build2-packages cc \
       config.install.root=/usr/local \